vfelix-00/ee157_lab4/README.md

 In a toroidal inductor, the magnetic field H is proportional to the current in the coil (i(t) = 1/N*Hc*lc), while the magnetic flux density B is proportional to the integral of the voltage on the coil (i(t) = N*Ac*dBc/dt).

+Using the output of the audio amplifier, we applied a large sinusoidal signal at various frequencies across the terminals of the inductor/solenoid, and we measured the resulting voltage and current.
+The data was then processed on our computer to plot the B−H curves.